schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Earnestness

-A bridged funeral service manager buzzs a hedonistic novella at a wiring closet.
+A bridged funeral service manager buzzs a hedonistic novellan at a wiring closet.

 ## Ralph